pubnub/chat-components-android/README.md

 Start by exploring our [sample apps](https://github.com/pubnub/chat-components-android-examples/blob/master/README.md) that are built using chat components.

-Follow the steps in the [Getting Started guide](https://www.pubnub.com/docs/chat/components/android/get-started-android) to set up one of the sample chat apps and send your first message.
+Follow the steps in the [Getting Started guide](https://www.pubnub.com/docs/chat/components/android/get-started-android) to set up a sample chat app and send your first message.

 ## Related documentation